HackYourFuture-CPH/hyf-elastic-bootcamp/week2/lesson-plan.md

 ## Lesson Plan

-- Fix the checkbox
-  - Clicking the checkbox does nothing to begin with.
-Let's fix that first.
 - Integrate with App Search
   - Create an engine
   - Sync newly created task to App Search engine